Maanas-Khatokar-N/Pipelined-RV32I-RISC-V-Processor/README.md

 <br>

-**Instruction Fetch → Instruction Decode → Execute → Memory → Write Back**

 </div>

 ---

 ## About the Project

-This project implements a **5-stage pipelined RV32I RISC-V processor** in Verilog.
+This project is a Verilog implementation of an **5-stage pipelined RV32I RISC-V processor** featuring both a **single-cycle processor** and a **5-stage pipelined processor**.

-The design began as a single-cycle RV32I processor and was later extended into a clean pipelined architecture with separate pipeline stages, inter-stage registers, forwarding logic, load-use hazard detection, branch flushing, memory access, and program-level verification.
+The pipelined processor is organized into separate IF, ID, EX, MEM, and WB stages with dedicated inter-stage pipeline registers.
+It supports forwarding, load-use hazard stalling, branch/jump flushing, ALU control, register file operations, and instruction/data memory access.

-The processor supports a practical subset of the RV32I base integer instruction set and is verified using both module-level testbenches and complete program simulations such as Fibonacci, array sum, GCD, maximum array element, and forwarding stress tests.
+The design is verified using module-level testbenches, processor-level tests, hazard-specific tests, and complete .mem program simulations.

 ---